 Same example with PA installed/enabled in the .set file

-I’ve also logged a suggestion with Microsoft Connect, because it’s unclear if this is a bug, given the different behaviour depending on products in use, or if it’s a feature request.
+I’ve also logged a suggestion with Microsoft Connect (link removed, no longer valid), because it’s unclear if this is a bug, given the different behaviour depending on products in use, or if it’s a feature request.
 It is a pretty basic one to me but history proves, what I think is obvious isn’t always obvious to someone else!

 If you’d like to vote on it, follow the link and thanks!